JoshCheek/mountain_berry_fields/Readme.md

 * add support for contexts
 * add support for file rendering and line numbers
 * rename strategy to something not so fucking snooty
+* should be able to access strategies by symbol or string

 ## Installation